-Mr Neil Hutchison (Technical Director) - appointed 1 August 2017
+Mr Neil Hutchison (Technical Director) - appointed 1 August 2017, resigned 27 March 2018

 Mr. Joe Graziano (Non-Executive Director) - resigned 1 August 2017

 Ms. Nicole Fernandes (Non-Executive Director) - resigned 1 August 2017

 Details of the nature and amount of each element of the emolument of each Director and Executive of the Group for the financial year are as follows: